wrf/pdbcolor/README.md

 `@4zpr_hif_arnt_color_by_id.pml`

 ## Gene structure ##
 For multidomain proteins, it may be useful to view the protein structure with information from the gene structure, i.e. introns and exons.
-This may display whether a domain is composed of a single exon and how it may join with other parts of the protein. **Note: this assumes that the annotation in the GFF file is complete and accurate, as the first codon in the CDS is assumed to be residue 1.**
+This may display whether a domain is composed of a single exon and how it may join with other parts of the protein.
+The script colors residues corresponding to exons, where 20 colors are currently available, and the colors repeat after 20 exons.

+**Note: this assumes that the annotation in the GFF file is complete and accurate, as the first codon in the CDS is assumed to be residue 1.
+PyMOL selections are generated for each exon, even if those residues are not present in the final structure, meaning it is possible to have a selection that includes no residues.**

+Selections of exons are automatically numbered in PyMOL (appearing as `exon_1`), corresponding to the first CDS feature.
+This might not match the actual first exon in the gene, due to alternative splicing or untranslated exons.

+The GFF file is specified with the option `-g`.
+It may be most convenient to first pull all features of a particular gene out using `grep`.
+For the example below, `grep` would pull out all features of `PPYR_00001`.

+`grep PPYR_00001 PPYR_OGS1.0.gff3 > ppyr_00001.gff`

+The default chain is `A`, and can be changed with `-c`.
+For homomultimers, specify the chains as `-c AB`.
+For heteromultimers, one would need to run the script twice with two different genes (`-i`).

 For example, using the data from the [recently published genome](https://github.com/photocyte/PPYR_OGS) of the firefly *Photinus pyralis*, the exons for gene `PPYR_00001`, which is the luciferase Luc1.